joeystevens00/GenovationCP24/readme.md

 - If going back and forth between linux/windows then change the Run Command shortcut to META+R on linux
 - Longer scripts should be in path on all systems
 - Insert a long delay after META+R (e.g. 500ms - `e2017d`)
-- Use alt-tab after copying to clipboard followed by a long delay as the current window lost focus
+- Use alt-tab after copying to clipboard followed by a long delay as the current window will lose focus
 - If a level modifier (alt, ctrl, shft, meta) key gets pressed (down) double check that it gets unpressed (up)

 ### Get current epoch time and paste into current window